 \section{INTRODUCTION}

-Granular bed is so deformable that various phenomena can be induced.
-For example, on loose sand surfaces, vehicles might be stuck by the wheels' spinning out.
+In general, granular bed is so deformable that various phenomena such as impact cratering~\cite{katsuragi_2016} and wedge formation by plowing ~\cite{Gravish:2010} can be induced.
+Granular deformability enables us to draw even sand art~\cite{sandart_2017}.
+We focus on a certain type of deformation and related frictional phenomenon occurring on the granular surface.
+Specifically, on loose sand surfaces, vehicles might be stuck by the wheels spinning out.
 Preventing such stuck behavior is a key of efficient vehicle design.
-The wheel stuck phenomena can induce severe malfunction of the planetary explorator as well.
-For example, Mars rover, Spirit, was stuck on the surface of the Mars.
+The wheel-stuck phenomena can induce severe malfunction of the planetary explorator as well.
+For example, the Mars rover, Spirit, was stuck on the surface of Mars.
 After that, Spirit could not continue the exploration of the Martian environment~\cite{Sanderson}.
 Efficient vehicle design is the main topic in the field of terramechanics research.
-Particularly, slip ratio of the rover's wheel that depends on the shape and driving conditions of the rover has been studied extensively~\cite{sutoh1,nagaoka1}.
+Particularly, the slip ratio of the rover's wheel that depends on the shape and driving conditions of the rover has been studied extensively~\cite{sutoh1,nagaoka1}.
 The principal goal of these terramechanics researches is developing high-performance rovers.
 Thus, the specific geometry and setup of the rover have been studied.

-However, fundamental understanding of the relation between granular surface and a simple object (such as sphere) has not been sufficient.
-Investigation of such a fundamental relation could also relate to the ecology of antlions that use the stuck phenomena to prey on ants~\cite{ant}.
-It would also relate to groove formation on planetary granular surface process.
-For example, traces of boulder falls on regolith layer have been found~\cite{Kumar:2016,Ikeda:2022}.
-To discuss such boulder-fall traces, interaction between granular surface and a macroscopic object must be revealed.
-Recently, an experimental attempt to mimic various planetary surface terrains has been performed~\cite{Sanchez:2021}.
-Namely, while the setup we consider --- rolling sphere on a granular slope --- is quite simple, it relates to various phenomena such as vehicle design (engineering), ecology of antilion and planetary surface processes.
+However, a fundamental understanding of the relationship between a granular surface and a simple object (such as a sphere) has not been sufficient.
+Investigation of such a fundamental relation could also relate to the ecology of antlions that use the stuck phenomena to prey on ants~\cite{ant, Crassous:2017}.
+It would also relate to groove formation on planetary granular surfaces.
+For example, traces of boulder falls on the regolith layer have been found~\cite{Kumar:2016,Ikeda:2022}.
+To discuss the mechanics of such boulder-fall traces, the interaction between a granular surface and a macroscopic object must be revealed.
+Namely, while the setup we consider --- rolling sphere on a granular slope --- is quite simple, it relates to various phenomena such as vehicle design (engineering), ecology of antlions, and planetary surface processes.